Feeney appointed new manager of Glentoran

 Feeney led Pirin to promotion to the Bulgarian top flight in 2021.

-McAree said he was quitting the Glens in order to help with the running of Dungannon United Youth, a role which his father Joe has had to take a step back from because he is unwell.
+McAree was appointed Dungannon Swifts manager on Monday night - he said he quit the Glens in order to help with the running of Dungannon United Youth, a role which his father Joe has had to take a step back from because he is unwell.

 He had stepped up from his position as assistant boss to take over from Mick McDermott as manager at the Oval in January.